abarc20/abarc20/README.md

 # ChiRC-20

-## This script helps you mint ChiRC-20 tokens on the Chia blockchain
+This script helps you mint ChiRC-20 tokens on the Chia blockchain

 ## Features

 - Mints ChiRC-20 tokens with customizable parameters
 - Uses the Chordinals library for Data URL encoding
 - Interacts with the Chia node via RPC commands
-- Supports optional dry-run mode to preview the minting process without actual transaction
+- Supports optional dry-run mode to preview the minting process without submitting an actual transaction

 ## Requirements

 - Python 3
-- Chordinals library (copy chordinals.py over into chirc20 dir for now)
+- Chordinals library (copy chordinals.py over into this chirc20 dir for now)
 - A configured Chia node with RPC access
-- NFT wallet created, see Chia NFT Minting Docs (e.g. chia wallet nft create -n "chirc-20 wallet")
+- NFT wallet created, see Chia NFT Minting Docs (e.g. chia wallet nft create -n "chirc-20 nft wallet")
-- The ticker being minted must have been deployed in a previous block and not yet minted out
+- The ticker being minted must have been deployed in a previous block and not yet minted out for the mint to be considered valid

 ## Usage